mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

   - Nice ablation study sections

 1. Wang, Xiaolong, Ross Girshick, Abhinav Gupta, and Kaiming He.
 "Non-local neural networks."
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 7794-7803.
 2018.
+  - Computes the response at a position as a weighted sum of the features at all positions.
+    - Plugged in with may static image recognition system (pose, object detections).
+    - Aim to capture long-term dependencies
+  - Figure 2 sums all (design choice of f and g)

 1. Feichtenhofer, Christoph.
 "X3d: Expanding architectures for efficient video recognition."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 203-213.
 2020.
   - progressive forward expansion and backward contraction approaches!!